solanovisitor/hacs-ai/examples/README.md

 **🎉 Ready to build healthcare AI?**

-These examples provide comprehensive starting points for healthcare AI development with HACS.
+These examples providestarting points for healthcare AI development with HACS.
 Each example demonstrates real-world healthcare scenarios with production-ready patterns.

 *Built with ❤️ for healthcare AI developers*